Iowa School Counselor Certification

 • Renewal application fee of $85, plus $10 for the abbreviated background check

 • Abbreviated background check with the child abuse registry, sex offender registry, and the dependent adult background abuse registry.
-For more information about school employee background checks, visit this website.

 Additional Assistance